nattadasu/lyrics-collection/README.md

 The linter checks for:

 **Capitalization:**
-- First letter of each line must be capitalized
+- First letter of each line must be capitalized (skipped for lines starting with non-Latin scripts)
 - No all-caps for emphasis (SHOUTING)
 - No Title Case Every Word
 - Parenthetical text only capitalized when grammatically appropriate